Water quality and flood risk

 Actions

 Every river in Devon suffers from some degree of pollution and every resident, business, landowner and manager in the county can take steps to prevent pollutants reaching our rivers.
-These are outlined in our Actions for Watercourses.
+Likewise, flooding is an issue affecting many people in Devon and wherever we can slow the flow of water, the more this risk reduces and wildlife benefits.

-Natural Flood Management (NFM) techniques like improved soil infiltration, new wetlands, leaky dams and floodplain reconnection are increasingly being adopted as a way of reducing flood risk, although these typically have most benefit in smaller catchments.
+Natural Flood Management (NFM) techniques like improved soil infiltration, new wetlands, leaky dams and floodplain re-connection (see Diagram and video above) are increasingly being adopted as a way of reducing flood risk, although these typically have most benefit in smaller catchments.

 The LNRS aims to restore and expand natural habitats across much of Devon; wherever this happens the results will be better-draining soils resulting in improved water quality and reduced flood risk.
-Woodland creation, wetland creation and regenerative farming techniques are particularly effective interventions.
+Woodland creation, wetland creation and farming techniques that improve soil infiltration are particularly effective interventions.

-For flood risk reduction, the EA’s Natural Flood Management priority mapping identifies the communities in Devon that have the highest exposure to a risk of flood damage and then assesses where NFM can have the most benefit.
+Natural Flood Management high priority catchments.
+This identifies the communities in Devon that have the highest exposure to a risk of flood damage and then assesses where NFM can have the most benefit.
 In these areas actions that improve infiltration and water storage will be highly beneficial.

 Deciding which type of NFM will be most beneficial is something that can only be determined following field survey and detailed discussion with an expert.